Nicklas Bendtner: International career

+Youth

 Bendtner started his international career with three matches for the Denmark under-16 team in February 2004.
 During his third game he scored a hat-trick against Armenia.
 He then scored six goals in 15 appearances for the under-17s, and was named Danish Under-17 Player of the Year for 2004.

 Bendtner made his under-21 debut on 17 May 2006, at the age of 18, scoring both goals in a Danish 2–0 victory over Spain in a friendly match.
 He was the youngest player selected for Denmark's squad for the 2006 European Under-21 Championships, and replaced Morten "Duncan" Rasmussen in the Danish starting line-up.
 When Rasmussen came on to replace Bendtner during the match against the Netherlands, Bendtner told the press afterwards that the change was a mistake and that he was a better striker than Rasmussen.
 He received a reprimand, apologised to his teammates, and retained the starting position for Denmark's remaining group match before they were eliminated.

+Senior

+Early career and UEFA Euro 2008 qualification

 On 16 August 2006, Bendtner made his first senior appearance for Denmark; aged 18 years and 212 days, he was the seventh youngest debutant ever.
 He started the match, a friendly against Poland, and scored after 32 minutes, helping Denmark to a 2–0 win.
 On 1 September, he played his second senior match for his country, as a substitute in a friendly against Portugal.
 He scored the final goal in a 4–2 win for Denmark.
 Although he still qualified to play for the U21s, Bendtner soon earned a starting place for the senior team; he scored two goals in UEFA Euro 2008 qualifiers.